‘Go ahead. She’s in the garden…’

 She sighs.
 My feelings for Loki pale in comparison with the all-consuming fire Derek awoke in me… Or was it only lust?
 Fireworks in the moment that would never have lasted, that would have left me feeling as shallow and… and empty as I am feeling now?

 ‘Do you?’
 Linn insists.

 ‘C’mon girls!’
-Bud is calling from afar, ‘We’re going diving from Rattlesnake Cliff!’
+Bud is threading water.
+‘We’re going diving from Rattlesnake Cliff!’

 ‘Hurry Peaches!
 Don’t let the guys win!’